-- 5.2.1 An application for a vehicle licence will only be considered complete when all of the following components have been received: - (i) prescribed application form, fully completed - (ii) appropriate fee - (iii) V5 registration document - (a) which must show the vehicle as belonging to the applicant either wholly or jointly with any other person(s); - (b) once the V5 has been provided for the grant of a new vehicle licence, it need not be re-submitted with subsequent renewal applications unless the details of the vehicle or registered keeperchange. - (iv) current valid insurance certificate or cover note - the certificate must include the appropriate usage as a taxi or private hire vehicle; - (b) the certificate must cover a minimum of one (1) calendar month from the start date of the licence; - (c) the certificate must not contain the name(s) of any driver not licensed with the Council; - (d) if a cover note is provided, a full certificate of insurance must be provided before the expiry date of the cover note.
+- 5.2.1 An application for a vehicle licence will only be considered complete when all of the following components have been received: - (i) prescribed application form, fully completed - (ii) appropriate fee - (iii) V5 registration document - (a) which must show the vehicle as belonging to the applicant either wholly or jointly with any other person(s); - (b) once the V5 has been provided for the grant of a new vehicle licence, it need not be re-submitted with subsequent renewal applications unless the details of the vehicle or registered keeperchange. - (iv) current valid insurance certificate or cover note - (a) the certificate must include the appropriate usage as a taxi or private hire vehicle; - (b) the certificate must cover a minimum of one (1) calendar month from the start date of the licence; - (c) the certificate must not contain the name(s) of any driver not licensed with the Council; - (d) if a cover note is provided, a full certificate of insurance must be provided before the expiry date of the cover note. - (v) MOT certificate (not more than two calendar months old at the start date of the licence) - (vi) Certificate of Compliance (not more than two calendar months old at the start date of the licence) - 5.3 Drivers - 5.3.1 An application for a driver licence will only be considered complete when all of the following components have been received: - (i) prescribed application form, fully completed

-5.3 Drivers